rtfisher/statistical_mechanics_jupyter/README.md

 Need Help?
 ----------
 If you encounter any issues, make sure Docker is installed correctly and that you followed each step carefully.
 If the notebook doesn’t open, double-check the terminal (or Command Prompt/PowerShell) for the correct URL and token.
+If you still encounter problems, just e-mail me!

 Happy coding!